pi-base/data/spaces/S000064/README.md

 $D = \mathbb Q^2$, and each set of the form $\{x\} \cup (D \cap U)$ where $x \in U \in \tau$.

-The topology is finer than {S176}.
+The topology is finer than that of {S176}.

 The construction combines the ideas from
 {S60} and {S62}.